-The light tower sits atop a bluff and rises 120 feet above the ever changing lake.
+The light tower sits atop a bluff and rises 120 feet above the ever changing Lake Superior.
 Mountains, forest, and the greatest of the great lakes treat you to daily performance of natures finest.
 Seasonal changes mean a different look and character every time you visit.
-No matter when you’re here or what you do, you’re sure to enjoy our northern home.
+Please note this is a bed and breakfast inn and not generally open to non-guests.

 Upper Peninsula Children’s Museum